7.5x55mm Swiss Ammo

 Over the first thirty or so years of the cartridge’s life, it went through several modifications to keep pace with new technologies and components.
 Eventually in 1911 the GP11 variation was introduced.
 The accuracy of the GP11 is proven as this variation is commonly used in target competition with great results.
 This round was introduced in 1911 and continued in service until approximately 1990.
 Inintially introduced as a bolt action cartridge, this rimless, bottleneck cartridge would end its service life being used in the select fire Stgw57.

-Today, ammunition is manufactured by a few companies, to include: Hornday, Wolf and Prvi Paritizan.
-The most common load is the 174 grain spitzer point.
+Today, ammunition is manufactured by a few companies, to include: Hornady, Wolf and Prvi Paritizan.
+The most common load is the 174 grain FMJ spitzer point.
 The bullet has a muzzle velocity of approximately 2500 feet per second and generates over 2500 foot pounds of energy at the muzzle.
 The Swiss military GP11 ammunition is loaded slightly hotter and uses the same bullet traveling just over 2600 feet per second.

 Today the 7.5x55mm Swiss is most commonly seen in the United States in surplus Swiss K31 rifles.
 Although not as popular as some other bolt action rifles of the same time period, the K31 performs admirably for hunting and target shooting.

-Discuss 7.5x55mm Swiss Ammunition by adding your comment to the 0 comments below or by asking a new question
+Discuss 7.5x55mm Swiss ammunition by adding your comment to the 0 comments below or by asking a new question